maximus-teo/lettherebebite/README.md

 ## Future Improvements
 + User accounts + save recipe features
-+ Nutrition calculator
 + Voice input integration
 + Image matching with keyword embedding
++ More customisation on nutritional values

 ## 📌 How to Run Locally
-Here are the steps to run this program on your machine, with your own API key.
+Here are the steps to run this program on your machine, with your own API keys.

 1. **Clone this repository**:
    ```